earntt/cedt-se-project/README.md

             ```sh
               npm start
             ```
-        2. Open your browser and visit http://localhost:5000 and `document on`: http://localhost:5000/api-docs
+        2. Open your browser and visit http://localhost:5000 and document on http://localhost:5000/api-docs